gravitl/netmaker-docs/integrating-non-native-devices.rst

 Routers and Firewall Appliances (Virtual or Bare metal)
 ========================================================

-While Netclient can be installed in some routers and firewall appliances and then configure them as egress gateways, it is generally ideal to use these devices' built-in VPN feature for seamless integration.
-Since most modern VPN routers and firewalls today support Wireguard, they can connect to a Netmaker network as an external client and then responsibly expose the resources behind them by inputting their IP address ranges in the 'Additional Addresses' field.
+While Netclient can be installed on some routers and firewall appliances after which you can then configure as egress gateways, it is generally ideal to use these devices' built-in VPN feature for seamless integration.
+Since most modern VPN routers and firewalls today support WireGuard, they can connect to a Netmaker network as an external client, after which you can then responsibly expose the resources behind them by inputting specific IP address ranges in the 'Additional Addresses' field.

 .. image:: images/integration-config-additional-addresses.jpg
    :width: 80%